sixth-sensei/sixth-sensei.github.io/posts/pg/posts/Hub.md

 ![](https://i.imgur.com/XU9QKCX.png)

-Successfully set up the administrator password and username
+Successfully set up the administrator account with username: `admin` and password: `admin123`

 ![](https://i.imgur.com/Cd648Mf.png)

-Navigating to the about section of this page i found a version disclosure
+Navigating to the about section of this page i found a version disclosure of this web application called `FuguHub 8.4`